Skip to content

 Overview

-• Datasets contain documents, where a document is an object in the JSON list, with fields and values.
+• Datasets contain items, where a item is an object in the JSON list, with fields and values.
+An item here could be simple text chunk or a document reference.

 • DocETL provides several operators, each tailored for specific unstructured data processing tasks.